FS93/ssh_data/README.md

 provided using the [`roqs` Gem](https://rubygems.org/gems/roqs) that itself wraps the [`liboqs` C library](https://openquantumsafe.org/liboqs/).

-As binary formats for public / private keys and signatures have not yet been standardized, consistency with the [OQS-OpenSSH](https://openquantumsafe.org/applications/ssh.html#oqs-openssh) fork has been seeked: public keys (typically `id_dilithium5.pub`) and (unencrypted) private keys (typically `id_dilithium5`) generated with
+As binary formats for public / private keys and signatures have not yet been standardized, consistency with the [OQS-OpenSSH](https://openquantumsafe.org/applications/ssh.html#oqs-openssh) fork has been sought: public keys (typically `id_dilithium5.pub`) and (unencrypted) private keys (typically `id_dilithium5`) generated with

 ```bash